isteven/angular-multi-select/README.md

         is-disabled="multi_select_state" >
     </div>

-        // or
+        // or this one, but not really tested, so be careful with browser compatibility.

     <multi-select
         ...
         ...
     </multi-select>
-        // ( not really tested, so be careful with browser compatibility)

 Attributes / Options
 --